 Alphacool has bundled their premium and top-selling NexXxos XT45 all copper 360mm radiator with this kit.
 This radiator has 6 G1/4” threaded ports made of brass whereas the chambers and the fins are made of the copper.
 The housing is made of steel.
 There is a G1/4” threaded drain/fill port at the far chamber.
 There is a protective plate under the fan mounting to avoid accidental screwing of the fans that could potentially damage the fins.
 Alphacool has included M3x30mm and M3x35mm screws as well as the Allen key.

 The Alphacool Eissturm Hurrican 360 kit is listed at €318.29 at the time of the review making it one good value product with high-performing premium water cooling components from the Alphacool.
-Since this is the first kit on our bench hence there is no comparison in the graph.
-Hopefully, our graph will have more entries in the coming time.
-The kit has cooled our 8700k at 5.0GHz really well and most importantly has done that at silent levels as pump could not be heard even at 100% and Pure Wing fans are almost silent as well.
+The kit has cooled our 8700k at 5.0GHz really well and most importantly has done that at silent levels as the pump could not be heard even at 100% and Pure Wing fans are almost silent as well.
 Damn good performance, indeed and the kit comes recommended by us.

 We are thankful to Alphacool for giving us the opportunity to review their Eissturm Hurricane Copper 45 3x120mm kit.